Updated April 11, 2014. This post will be regularly updated for some time. Warning! This essay is very long; it runs to 79 pages.

 Mainzerisch is spoken around the city of Mainz.

 Westpalatine German or West Pfälzisch is a major level split in the Rhine Franconian lects.
-It appears that this may be a separate language from Rhine Franconian proper because speakers refer to Rhine Franconian as one language and this as another language.
+This is a separate language from Rhine Franconian proper because speakers refer to Rhine Franconian as one language and this as another language.
+For instance, Saarlandsich speakers say that Frankish (Rhine Franconian) is a different language from what they speak (Anonymous 2014).

 Lects included in this grouping include Saarländisch, Saarpfälzisch, Westrichisch, Pfälzer-Bergländisch, Pfälzer-Wäldisch, Schwarzwälder-Hochwäldisch, Idarwäldisch, Hunsrückisch, Naheländisch, Rheinhessisch, Kaulbach, and Waldpfälzisch.